mech/Learning-Notes/Design/Product/InterfaceDesign.md

 * 5S - (Sort - remove unnecessary thing), (Straighten - make things easy to find), (Shine - keep workspace clean and safe), (Standardize - keep everything in its place), (Sustain - perform 5S as a routine)
 * Clients want THE SOLUTION, not THE SERVICE.
 * We needn't all pray at the beautiful minimalist design altar.
 Design doesn't have to be precious.
 Toss out your assumptions and build what works best.
+* Sometimes the system finds many problems, other times only a few.
+The UI had to handle both extremes gracefully.

 > UI design is just a series of "endless tweaking".
 Always changing the UI.
 Adaptability.
 Unexpected demand of the business.